UC Honors Program

 - Strengthened academic credentials for graduate school and career placement.

-Admission to the Utica College Intermediate Honors Program is by application of entering freshmen whose academic records reveal strong potential for success.
-Students will receive an application from the admissions office shortly after they have been accepted to the college.
+Admission to the Utica College Intermediate Honors Program is by invitation of entering freshmen whose academic records reveal strong potential for success.
+Students will receive an invitation from the admissions office shortly after they have been accepted to the college.

-Successful applicants will receive an additional monetary award for three years as long as they remain in the honors program and complete the courses satisfactorily.
+Successful applicants who accept the invitation to the program will receive an additional monetary award as long as they remain in the honors program and complete the courses satisfactorily.